ganeshthanga/microsoft-devops-workshop/03_kubernetes_aks/03_standing_up_your_first_cluster/01_minikube.md

 ## Proxy and dashboard

-Using the <code>`kubectl proxy`</code> command, kubectl will authenticate with the API Server on the Master Node and would make the dashboard available on <code>http://localhost:8001/ui</code>:
+Using the `kubectl proxy` command, kubectl will authenticate with the API Server on the Master Node and would make the dashboard available on <code>http://localhost:8001/ui</code>:
 ```
 $ kubectl proxy
 Starting to serve on 127.0.0.1:8001